39 Ghoulishly Creepy Halloween Cocktails That Wow in 2025

 10. Deadly Daiquiris

-Garnish your daiquiri with some fun candy in childlike spirit of the festival.
-You can even add some different simple syrups or liqueurs that taste like various candy to give an added sweet taste or sour tang to your drink.
+Daiquiris lean tropical, but here’s where you can have fun with candy-inspired syrups and Halloween candy.
+Garnish your daiquiri with some fun candy in the childlike spirit of the festival.
+You can even add some different simple syrups or liqueurs that taste like various candies to give an added sweet taste or sour tang to your drink.

-All the lovely black creatures of the night are represented in this eerie black vodka and pomegranate potion.
-Kick off your Halloween cocktails menu with this fabulously dark drink.
+Kick off your Halloween cocktails menu with this eerie black vodka and pomegranate potion.
+It looks like it came straight from the shadows.
 Some brands actually make black vodka, but you could also achieve a similar effect with dark food coloring dye.
+Add a candy bat or spider ring to finish the look.

 12. Caramel Brunch